Nagarakshith1/lerobot_widowX_250/README.md

 2. The **single-camera setup** likely limited performance due to the **lack of depth information**.
 3. When the gripper approached the block from behind, it often **collided with the table**, as the 2D camera perspective made the alignment appear correct.
 Similarly, approaching from the front caused the gripper to **close too high** above the block.
 4. If the block was moved after the gripper had already reached it, the arm failed to adapt — this represents **out-of-distribution data** for the trained model.
-5. With minimal assistance (e.g., positioning the block more visibly in front), the arm was able to **grip and place** the block into the cup successfully.
+5. With some assistance (e.g., positioning the block more visibly in front), the arm was able to **grip and place** the block into the cup successfully.

 ##### ▶️ Policy Evaluation Sample